 Now, with lithium prices having increased by 80% since the beginning of 2022, battery recycling has gained in importance.

-Consequently, recycled EV battery materials will eventually compete with mined sources.
-Thus, the value of the global lithium recycling industry may be US$18 billion by 2030.
+Economic and environmental synergies assure that recycled EV battery materials will eventually compete with mined sources.
+This may lead to the value of the global lithium recycling industry reaching US$18 billion by 2030.

 Three Canadian EV battery recycling firms are well-advanced for the inevitable market.

 In April 2022, construction began for the first Lithion Recycling commercial-scale facility in Montreal to reduce all battery components to black mass, a powder, thus eliminating the need for a dismantling process.
 The plant will begin operating in 2023 and have an annual capacity equivalent to EV batteries for 25,000 EVs.